Today’s Introspection by Joe Farace

 I would like to encourage you to go out and shoot some photographs today.
 That’s what I plan to do all the while keeping in mind this blog’s motto: Have fun with your photography.

-If you enjoyed today’s blog post and would like to buy Joe a cup of Earl Grey tea ($2.50), click here.
+If you enjoyed today’s blog post and would like to buy Joe a cup of Earl Grey tea ($2.75, Starbucks has raised the price of Earl Grey), click here.
 And if you do, thank so very much.